SleepAPI/SleepAPI/backend/README.md

 # Sleep API - Backend

 As explained in [Development Setup](../DEVELOPMENT_SETUP.md) you should now have Node installed with NVM and set up your development environment.
 We'll now talk about getting the backend up and running.
+Start by installing the required node modules with `npm install` inside the backend folder.

 The backend also currently hosts the website you see on [Sleep API][sleepapi]